On the numerical approximation of the distance to singularity for matrix-valued functions: A two-level approach

 In general, in our numerical experiments the number of points does not present drastic variations and appears to be piecewise constant.
 In Figure \ref{fig:Plot_points_m(eps)}, we provide a plot of the function $\varepsilon \mapsto m \left( \varepsilon \right)$, for the matrix-valued function in the subsequent Example \ref{ex:different_tau} (choosing $\tau=1$).
 The function is piecewise constant and assumes values in the interval $\left[ 16,19 \right]$.

+The purpose of the outer iteration consists in solving the one dimensional root-finding problem $g(\varepsilon^{\star}) = 0$.
+In order to solve this task, we propose to tune the value $\varepsilon$ by using a combination of the Newton method and the bisection approach.
 A further generic assumption that we need in order to present a Newton-like iteration is the following: \begin{assum} The smallest singular value $\sigma_j(\varepsilon)$ of the matrix

-is simple and different from $0$ and moreover $\sigma_j(\varepsilon), \mathbf{\Delta}(\varepsilon)$ are smooth with respect to $\varepsilon$ for each $j=1,\ldots,m$. \end{assum} Note that if the Assumption was not fulfilled, the bisection method would still be applicable and consent us to compute $\varepsilon^*$.
-We propose here a method which combines the Newton's iteration and the bisection approach.
-Thanks to Assumption \ref{assumption}, we are able to compute the derivative of $g(\varepsilon)$ w.r.t. $\varepsilon$.
+is simple and different from $0$ and, moreover, $\sigma_j(\varepsilon), \boldsymbol{\Delta}(\varepsilon)$ are smooth with respect to $\varepsilon$, for each $j=1,\ldots,m$. \end{assum} Note that if the Assumption was not fulfilled, the bisection method would still be applicable and allows us to compute $\varepsilon^*$.
+We propose here a method that combines the Newton's iteration and the bisection approach.
+Thanks to Assumption \ref{assumption}, we are able to compute the derivative of $g(\varepsilon)$ with respect to $\varepsilon$.